CalderaWP/formworks/README.md

 # FormWorks
 Form analytics plugin for WordPress -- track conversion and engagment for your WordPress forms.
 Works with yoru favorite form builder plugins, tells you if your form is working for you.
 Another fine plugin by [CalderaWP](https://CalderaWP.com).

 This is a beta of what will be a paid product.
 We appreciate your feedback, if you find any problems please [open an issue](https://github.com/CalderaWP/formworks/).
-If you enjoy this plugin, we hope you will purchase a license in order to recive support and automatic updates, as well as to help support our work.
+If you enjoy this plugin, we hope you will purchase a license in order to receive support and automatic updates, as well as to help support our work.

+### READ BEFORE CLONING THIS REPO OR DOWNLOADING
+If you clone this repo or download the zip file, you must run `composer update` to make it work.
+If you just install it directly, it will not work and may break stuff.
+If you don't know how to use composer or do not wish to, you can download a built zip file from [https://github.com/CalderaWP/formworks/blob/master/releases](the releases directory) of this repo.

 ### Plugins Supported
 - Caldera Forms